 Oral Surgery Swelling Relief

-Oral surgery is often considered no big deal — until the anesthetic wears off.
+Oral surgery swelling is a common problem that isn’t noticed much until the anesthetic wears off.

 That’s when postoperative pain, swelling, numbness, jaw pain, and movement difficulties become a problem.

-These are all common side effects of oral surgery, and they can be helped, reduced, or even prevented through lymphatic drainage.
+Swelling after oral surgery is a common side effects, and it can be helped, reduced, or even prevented through lymphatic drainage.

 Whether the surgery is a third molar (wisdom tooth) removal, root canal, dental implant, or even abscessed tooth removal, lymphatic drainage can help to make the post-operative recovery easier, including helping to prevent infection.